kyma-project/cli/docs/03-03-examples-alpha.md

   kyma alpha deploy --component {COMPONENT_NAME@NAMESPACE}
   ```

-  If no namespace is provided, then the default namespace is used.
-For example, to install `testing` component in the default namespace and `application-connector` component in `kyma-integration` namespace, run:
+  If no Namespace is provided, then the default Namespace is used.
+For example, to install the `testing` component in the default Namespace and the `application-connector` component in the `kyma-integration` Namespace, run:

   ```
   kyma alpha deploy --component testing --component application-connector@kyma-integration